bhoffman0/CSAwesome2/_sources/Unit5-Inheritance/topic-5-1-inheritance.rst

     An online site shows information about Books and Authors.
 What kind of relationship do these two classes have?

-..
-This one was confusing to teachers .. mchoice:: qoo_2
-   :answer_a: The MovieShowing class should be a subclass of the Movie class.
-   :answer_b: The Movie class should be a subclass of the MovieShowing class.
-   :answer_c: A MovieShowing has a movie associated with it, so it should have a Movie attribute.
-   :correct: c
-   :feedback_a: Is a movie showing a type of movie?
-Or, does a movie showing have a movie associated with it?
-   :feedback_b: Is a movie a type of movie showing?
-Or, does a movie showing have a movie associated with it?
-   :feedback_c: A movie showing is not a type of movie and a movie is not a type of movie showing.
-A movie showing has a movie associated with it.

-    A movie theater has multiple showings of a movie each day.
-Each movie showing has a start time and location (theater number).
-What should the relationship be between the Movie class and the MovieShowing class?

 .. mchoice:: qoo_3
    :practice: T
    :answer_a: superclass